MathisWellmann/lfest-rs/README.md

 # Leveraged Futures Exchange for Simulated Trading (LFEST)
-:radioactive: This is a personal project, use a your own risk.

 `lfest-rs` is a simulated perpetual futures exchange capable of leveraged positions.
 Its optimized for speed and can simulate more than 100 million trade and quote events per second along with plenty of order submissions.